sohaibt/prdlinter/README.md

 - **4 reviewer personas** — Senior PM, Engineering Lead, Executive, and PM Coach, each with a distinct evaluation lens and tone
 - **Ship / Revise / Reject recommendation** — clear verdict with rationale, not just a score
 - **Inline annotations** — section-by-section feedback highlighting specific passages in your PRD, like a code review for product writing
+- **History & progress tracking** — automatically saves up to 50 past analyses in your browser, grouped by date, so you can track improvement over time
+- **Shareable report links** — generate a single URL that contains the entire compressed report; share it with teammates without any server or database
+- **PRD templates** — 6 starter templates (New Feature, Platform Migration, API Spec, Growth Experiment, Bug Fix, Mobile Feature) to kickstart your writing
 - **Free demo mode** — ships with Groq (Llama 3.3 70B) as the default provider, free tier, no credit card needed
 - **Multi-LLM support** — choose between Groq, Anthropic, OpenAI, or Google Gemini with configurable models
 - **5-dimension analysis** — scored rubric tailored to each persona's perspective